-- Only when the London Borough of Merton enters into legally binding contracts under the terms of the contracts will the contracts come into force. - The preferred bidder has successfully completed satisfactory financial checks as well as checks on competency in delivery of similar contracts at the prequalification and tender stage of the procurement exercise.

-- 10.3 A risk (Early Warning) register will be produced in line with the proposed contract and will be used by all parties throughout the contract to manage risk. - The contract falls under the Construction (Design and Management) Regulations 2015 to ensure health and safety is considered during all stages of the contract by all the parties involved.
-The Consultant B&Y has been appointed as Principal Designer under the regulations and the preferred bidder, on award of any contact, will be appointed as Principal Contractor.
+- 10.1 Only when the London Borough of Merton enters into legally binding contracts under the terms of the contracts will the contracts come into force. - 10.2 The preferred contractor has successfully completed satisfactory financial checks as well as checks on competency in delivery of similar contracts at the pre-qualification and tender stage of the procurement exercise. - 10.3 A risk (Early Warning) register will be produced in line with the proposed contract and will be used by all parties throughout the contract to manage risk. - The contract falls under the Construction (Design and Management) Regulations 2015 to ensure health and safety is considered during all stages of the contract by all the parties involved.
+The Consultant B&Y has been appointed as Principal Designer under the regulations and the preferred Contractor, on award of any contact, will be appointed as Principal Contractor.